whatsinport

 Probolinggo is a city on the north coast of East Java, Indonesia, a 1.5 km walk south of the port.
-Its harbour, on the Java Sea, is used heavily by brightly coloured fishing vessels.
-At the moment this is a tender port.
-Distance from the anchorage to the landing facility is about 2 nautical miles.
+Its harbor, on the Java Sea, is used heavily by brightly colored fishing vessels.
+There are no taxis here, but plenty of Becak/Pedicap to reach the city center.
+Its only Rp.
+50.000 / US$ 5.

 Watch a destination video.